joshua-laughner/GGGUtils/_sources/i2srun.rst.txt

     gggutils i2s build-cfg-hc xx ./i2srun-config xx_i2s_header.in xx_i2s_catalog.in

-This will create the configuration and parallel input files for site "xx" in the :file:`i2srun-config` directory, using :file:`xx_i2s_header.in` to set the general I2S options for all the parallel input files and :file:`xx_i2s_catalog.in` to figure out which interferograms exist to be processed.
+This will create the configuration and parallel input files for site "xx" in the :file:`i2srun-config` directory (which can be any existing directory, though it is usually best if it is empty), using :file:`xx_i2s_header.in` to set the general I2S options for all the parallel input files and :file:`xx_i2s_catalog.in` to figure out which interferograms exist to be processed.
+These two files may be named whatever you wish and stored wherever you wish so long as you give the proper paths to them as the last two arguments.

 .. note::
    The "xx" in the header and catalog file names need not correspond to the "xx" used for the site ID.
 Your header